d1820/CodeDocumentor/Readme.md

 ### Word Translations

 As part of the settings WordMaps can be defined to help control how you want text displayed.
-There 12 default WordMaps defined.
+There are already a set of default WordMaps defined.

 ### Recommended Settings